pittcsc/pittcswiki/src/guides/academics/succeed-in-course-x/succeed-in-441.md

 - Counting
   - Combinatorics, pronounced (com-bin-a-tor-icks), is the study of arranging objects.
 You'll learn about how many ways you can arrange a number of objects in ordered or unordered arrangements of objects.
 For example, how many bit strings can be made from a sequence of 8 bits?

-## Why do we study discrete structures in computer science?
+## Why do we study discrete mathematics in computer science?

 Since all of a computer's data is represented as discrete bits, (0 or 1), it makes sense that we'd want to be familiar with their properties.
 You'll find practical applications of discrete math in algorithm analysis, computability theory, cryptography, writing proofs about algorithms, etc. Discrete math is the mathematical foundation that is necessary in order to understand the deeper, theoretical, and more complex topics in computing.